Make Your Microwavable Meals Healthier And Lose Weight

 Add that: 1 sunny-side up egg cooked in 1 teaspoon canola oil

 Eggs are one of the best sources of hunger-squelching protein out there.
-(What do you know about eggs?
-Test your knowlege with our egg quiz.)
 Total: 420 calories

 Zap this: Seeds of Change Spicy Thai Peanut Noodles